awslabs/synchro-charts/packages/doc-site/docs/properties.md

     The type of trend line to apply against the data.
 Must be equal to one of the following strings:

     - `linear-regression`: Least-squares linear regression algorithm to determine the line of best fit against the data.

+---

+- `messageOverrides`: Object

+    (Optional) Messages which can be customized. i.e. for internationalization, or business domain specific jargon.

+    MessageOverrides contains the following properties:

+    - `liveTimeFrameValueLabel`: string

+      value label utilized in some widgets

+    - `historicalTimeFrameValueLabel`: string

+      value label utilized in some widgets

+    - `noDataStreamsPresentHeader`: string

+      message displayed when there are no data streams present

+    - `noDataStreamsPresentSubHeader`: string

+      message displayed when there are no data streams present

+    - `noDataPresentHeader`: string

+      message displayed when no streams have any data

+    - `noDataPresentSubHeader`: string

+      message displayed when no streams have any data

+    - `liveModeOnly`: string

+      message displayed when visualization displays only live data